nxskok/pasias/docs/03-data-summaries.md

 <img src="03-data-summaries_files/figure-html/unnamed-chunk-16-1.png" width="672" />

-verb=geom_density= has an optional parameter that controls how smooth or wiggly the picture is, but the default is usually good.
+`geom_density` has an optional parameter that controls how smooth or wiggly the picture is, but the default is usually good.

 Alright, before we got distracted, we were assessing normality.
 What